 Check your finder window preferences.

 Open a new finder window.
 And then choose to see your finder window preferences.

-Click the boxes to show ‘Hard Disks’ and ‘External Disks’ on your desktop.
+Click the box to show ‘External Disks’ on your desktop.

 Then you’re Seagate Backup Plus will show up.

 3. Open Disk Utility.